gary-dalton/public-documents/content/en/blog/thoughts/philosophy/index.md

 ## What's good for business ...

-I don't have a name for this viewpoint but use it regularly in developing thoughts what works best.
+I don't have a name for this viewpoint but use it regularly in developing thoughts about what works best.
 As a first approximation, I think does this benefit or harm small businesses.
 From this, I have come up with what some might consider counter-intuitive ideas.
 The clearest example I have of this regards health care.

 I think that universal health care is the way to go.
 Why?
 Because it gives small businesses a level playing field upon which to compete with large corporations and also with other countries.
 Providing health insurance is a cost to the business but for the labor force it is an expected benefit of employment.
 A small business is therefore not able to compete for employees.
+Universal health care levels this playing field.

 Small businesses provide employment, innovation, skills, leadership, and opportunity. the nation that does best in nurturing these qualities has a favorable outlook versus nations that do not.